adamhadani/logtools/PYTHON3-ADDITIONS.md

 1. Addition of `logdb`

-   This focuses on the performance of quite general ORM supported database operations, the first examples performing additions and updates based on the incoming flow of data from the logs
+   This focuses on the performance of ORM supported database operations, the first example performing additions and updates based on the incoming flow of data from the logs.
    +  This uses quite general SQLAlchemy ORM tools, using Classes `SQLAlchemyDbOperator` and `SQLAlchemyORMBackBase`, for providing
      DB related operations, implemented in CLI program `logdb`, like: